nikcbg/TF_Book_Ch_4/module_example/modules/services/webserver_cluster/README.md

 - user_data.sh - bash script that prints "Hello World", database adress and port number.
 ---------------------------------------------------------------------------------------------------------------
 ### Remote state storage using S3 bucket:
-- terraform state file of this folder will be stored in the S3 bucket you created in the begining of this project
+- the module will be usin MySQL state file stored in the S3 bucket.

 -------------------------------------------------------------------------------------------------------------